 By Middle School Services Librarian Beronica Puhr

-Check out these digital titles available on Hoopla
+Check out these titles

 Beronica is a Children’s Middle School Librarian and enjoys providing creative outlets for the tween community.
 When she’s not at work, Beronica can be found: reading, sewing, cooking, building, watching movies (especially horror), conversing in Spanish with her family, and spending time with her two rambunctious nephews!